WebAssembly/component-model/design/mvp/Async.md

 ### Backpressure

-Once a component exports asynchronously-lifted functions, multiple concurrent export calls can start piling up, each consuming some of the component's finite private resources (like linear memory), requiring the component to be able to exert *backpressure* to allow some tasks to finish (and release private
+Once a component exports functions using the async ABI, multiple concurrent export calls can start piling up, each consuming some of the component's finite private resources (like linear memory), requiring the component to be able to exert *backpressure* to allow some tasks to finish (and release private